fquist42/fquist42/README.md

 <br>(Fyi: This School is awesome, go check it out.)

 ## Current plans:

-My project "42 Heilbronn" will be available under "projects" and will be constantly expanded and updated.
+My projects from the **core curriculum** will be available as repositories and will be constantly expanded and updated.
-The project will be divided into 3 parts, which contains all my projects that I want to achieve during the **core curriculum**, the **internship** and the following **specialisation phase** (subject to change).
-The repositories of the individual projects will be published and linked to the project as soon as I have passed the tests.
-Non-related 42 projects are kept separate.

  ## Project status: